-They can e-bike to their friend’s house, the recreation center, the store, or even the doctor’s office.
-These are places that might be too far to walk or take too long to walk to.
+They can e-bike to their friend’s house, the recreation center, the store, or the doctor’s office.
+These places might be too far to walk or take too long to walk to.
 And if a senior is no longer driving, riding an e-bike is a great alternative.

-So, not only can an e-bike give senior e-bike riders the freedom of mobility that they otherwise wouldn’t have, they can get the benefits of exercise along with it.
+So, not only can an e-bike give senior e-bike riders the freedom of mobility that they otherwise wouldn’t have, they can get the benefits of exercise as well.